-Achievement Component [60 - 80 %]
+Academic Progress Component [60 - 80 %]

-Each term students complete a minimum of two assessments across all subjects and options.
-Students complete a minimum of 72 assessments in a year.
+Each term students complete assessments across all subjects, modules and options.
 Each assessment achieved will generate multiples of 1 point towards the Year 9 or Year 10 Certificate.
 These points are similar to NCEA credits but obviously do not count towards NCEA.
+Students may complete NCEA standards in some courses in Year 10.